 But, if you need to replace your unit altogether, you won’t be able to obtain another R-22-using system.
 Instead, your new unit will use a more sustainable replacement refrigerant, such as R-454B.
 (Don’t worry if you don’t know what that is, you’ll learn more in a bit!)

 The refrigerant type your HVAC system uses should be listed in your owner’s manual.
 If you can’t find your manual, try contacting the company that sold or services your HVAC system to find out the type of refrigerant your unit uses.
+It may also be listed on the product tag on the outdoor unit.

 If your HVAC system still uses R-22, you don’t need to replace or stop using your system right away.
-The EPA’s plan to phase out these harmful chemicals stretches out over several years so that homeowners can switch to environmentally friendly refrigerants at a time that’s convenient for their system.
+The EPA’s plan to phase out these harmful chemicals stretches out over several years so that homeowners can switch to more environmentally friendly refrigerants at a time that’s convenient for their system.

 Right now, HVAC systems that use R-22 can still be maintained and serviced by an HVAC professional with the existing supply of this older refrigerant.
 That means, if your unit uses R-22, you can still perform regularly-scheduled maintenance.
 Keep in mind, as the years of the production and import ban go on, the supply of R-22 will continue to dwindle, which will make it harder to get your unit serviced in the future.

-If your air conditioning system is still functioning and still uses R-22, you can continue to have it serviced as normal if a small maintenance problem pops up.
+If your air conditioning system or heat pump system is still functioning and still uses R-22, you can continue to have it serviced as normal if a small maintenance problem pops up.
 A licensed HVAC professional will have the knowledge, skills, and equipment to service your cooling unit and replenish the refrigerant if needed.
-To service an R-22-using system, your HVAC technician must be EPA Section 608-certified, which means they know the proper way to handle and dispose of harmful refrigerants.

 As a homeowner with an R-22-using HVAC system, schedule yearly HVAC maintenance and change your air filters regularly.
 Doing so can help minimize environmental damage.